jamestomasino/boilerplate/README.md

 `Delegate.js` is a very simple wrapper that enables a global function called `Delegate`, which proxies the context of `this` in a function.
-When using class-based structures, it's important to maintain class scope in event listener callbacks, especially on the DOM.
+When using class-based structures, it's useant to maintain class scope in event listener callbacks, especially on the DOM.

 ```javascript